 If you discover a song you love, you can save it for later in your Favorites.
 Just click on the small heart icon next to the song you like, and we’ll add it to your Favorites list.
 Then, the next time you need a song for a video, head to the Your Music tab to browse the songs you’ve saved.

 If you want to upload another licensed music track, you can do that too!
 When you click into the Your Music tab, you’ll see an Upload button.
 Click that, and you’ll be able to upload your own song into Animoto.

 Pro tip: Make sure you have a license to use the music you plan to upload, or it may be taken down by social media sites.

-You can change the start and end time of your song selection using the music trim tool that appears in your workspace.
+You can change the start and end times of your selected song using the music trim tool at the bottom of your workspace.
 The song trim tool shows you a visual waveform of your song to help you decide on the best start and stop points.

 You can loop your song choice by clicking the repeat icon to the left of the volume control.
 This tool is especially useful if you have a longer video and want to keep the music running.

 If you’d prefer to have a video with no music, click the Trash icon to the right of the volume.
 It’ll delete your song, so your video will play without any background music.